 When searching for a proper keyword the question should be asked “what search term do you want people to find you for?”

 Another good question to ask when looking for a keyword is “which words do you think would be used to search for information on you or on your product?”

 Finally, it can be asked, “what do you think your search page will look like and which search results will be listed first?”

-Keywords drive traffic to your website from what are known as Search Engine Review Pages (SERPS).
+Keywords drive traffic to your website from what are known as Search Engine Results Pages (SERPS).

 These are the pages that result from a search with a specific keyword.

-Also important in picking keywords is determining what language your clients might be most likely to use and what type of keyword specific content is most important to them.
+Also important in picking keywords is determining what language your clients are most likely to use and what type of keyword-specific content is most important to them.